 In this video I explore not what we are listening with but where we are listening from, and the pointers letting us know when we are off in our own mind vs. listening from an open mind and an open heart.

-As always I would love to hear your thoughts in the comment section below.
 How do you know where you are listening from?

 Me in a nutshell